 Forest of Dean District Council Car Window Sticker Competition 2019

-To take part residents just need to pick up their free car window sticker from one of the participating outlets and display it in their vehicle.
-Cars spotted with a sticker have their registration number entered into the weekly prize draw.
+To take part in the competition, residents just need to pick up their free car window sticker from one of the participating outlets and display it in their vehicle.
+Cars spotted with a sticker will have their registration number entered into the weekly prize draw.
 Winning number plates are drawn at random and published in The Forest Review, on Twitter (#LoveYourForest) and Facebook (www.facebook.com/LoveYourForest) as well as on this web page.

 If you cannot find an outlet near you we would be happy to post you a sticker (simply call our customer services team on 01594 810000 or email firstname.lastname@example.org to request this).